 Constructing a Future: The Power of Hope

 Even though there are optimists among us who will say – keep the faith, stay positive, look at the good that will come of it and while all of this is important, it’s easy to see that we are not in control of everything.
 It can therefore be difficult for some to simply make it all go away.
 Negative things are going to happen, it is inevitable.
 We can, however, change our perception of the things around us so that we could function better at that moment.
+American psychologist, Rollo May once said: “depression is the inability to construct a future.”
+We can certainly change the stories we tell ourselves.
 What is certain is that many of us can use a little more strength and maybe a little more hope.
 It is what keeps us moving forward.

 In these experiments, Richter wanted to test the hypothesis that introducing hope to rats would increase their survival times.
 He placed rats in a pool of water to test how long they could thread water.
 On average they gave up and sank after 15 minutes.
 However, while they were giving up due to exhaustion, the researchers took them out, dried them off, and let them rest for a few minutes before putting them back into the water for a second try.